Greg-0-0/Assignment_ARP/README.md

 This window also displays:
 - the **current score**, represented by the number of targets reached (which resets after all targets are collected),
 - the **current drone position**, expressed in characters.

+The last window displays various messages communicating whether every process has sent its heartbeat to the watchdog in time, it missed the timer deadline of **3 seconds**, or it recovered, after timing out.

 ---